-Our Visiting Team of over 40 trained volunteers are all engaged in our core work of weekly one-to-one befriending and support to local asylum seekers and refugees.
+Trained volunteers provide one-to-one befriending and support to local asylum seekers.
 The team is led by the Coordinator and two Deputy Coordinators who organise initial assessments for each newly referred asylum seeker, appoint visitors, monitor developments and respond to problems.
 Our Support Groups give visitors the chance to talk through problems and share information.

-Our Fundraising Group writes bids for grants from charitable trusts, liaises with churches and other organisations who make donations, and promotes charitable gifts from individuals
+Our Fundraising Group writes bids for grants from charitable trusts, liaises with churches and other organisations who make donations, and promotes charitable gifts from individuals.

-Our Communications Group manages our website and social media presence as well as producing leaflets, newsletters and other materials
+Our Communications Group manages our website and social media presence as well as producing leaflets, newsletters and other materials.